Paper Beast

-Paper Beast is a 2020 virtual reality adventure game developed and published by Pixel Reef for PlayStation 4, Windows, and Amazon Luna.
+Paper Beast is a 2020 virtual reality adventure game developed and published by Pixel Reef for PlayStation 4, Windows, and PlayStation 5.
 The game was created by Éric Chahi, who previously worked on Another World.
-In the game, players are tasked to navigate a world inhabited by various digital lifeforms.
+In the game, players are tasked to navigate a world inhabited by various digital life-forms.
 It received generally positive reviews upon release.
-Paper Beast: Folded Edition, a non-VR version of the game, was released in October 20, 2020.
+Paper Beast: Folded Edition, a non-VR version of the game, was released on October 20, 2020.

 Gameplay

 Paper Beast is an adventure game played from a first-person perspective.
-In the game, players explore a large ecosystem composed of various digital life forms originating from lost Internet codes and algorithms deep inside the Internet.
+In the game, players explore a large ecosystem composed of various digital life-forms originating from lost internet codes and algorithms deep inside the internet.
 In the adventure mode, the player assumes control of the first explorer and must navigate the world through manipulating the environment and interacting with the wildlife.
 Players are tasked to rescue them from dangers and predators, assist them in various ways, and use their abilities in order to progress in the game.
 The artificial intelligence, which governs the behaviors of these animals, will react to the player's actions accordingly.
 Each species in the game also behaves differently and they have their own unique goals.
 The player can also modify the terrain so as to overcome environmental obstacles.

 The game also features a sandbox mode, which has elements of a god game.
 This mode allows players to experiment with different actions, such as modifying the terrain by adding water, rocks, and sand, changing the weather, and growing vegetation.
-The game's physics system and AI will respond to these decisions, allowing players the observe the impacts of these actions.
+The game's physics system and AI will respond to these decisions, allowing players to observe the impacts of these actions.
 Animals also interact with each other in the world, and their interactions will also modify the terrain and leave behind imprints.
 Players can also add items into the world to further disrupt the ecosystem.
-For instance, players can be use an anti-gravity capsule to levitate the animals near it.
+For instance, players can use an anti-gravity capsule to levitate the animals near it.